Sengorius/docker-proxy-stack/readme.md

 into the prompts is optional.
 In the next step, you have to register this self-signed certificate to your default browser.

+#### Using the Proxy-Stack on MacOS

+The library `realpath` is mandatory for `DockerExec` to work with local files.
+You have to install the `coreutils` to get that library.
+With brew installed, use `brew install coreutils`.

 #### Install the rootCA to Firefox

 Go to `Settings -> Security` and scroll to the bottom, then click `Show Certificates`.